Université du Québec à Rimouski: Lévis campus

-The university opened a second campus in Lévis, in Québec's capital region in 1980.
+The university opened a second campus in Lévis, in Québec's capital region, in 1980.
 The Lévis campus of UQAR has become a major pole for the institution.
 In 2019-2020, the Lévis campus was attended by about 3,000 students.

 UQAR offers academic training throughout eastern Quebec, including the Chaudière-Appalaches, Gaspésie-Iles-de-la-Madeleine, Haute-Côte-Nord, and Manicouagan.
 It also has permanent offices in Gaspé and Rivière-du-Loup.

-Programs of study
+Programs

 UQAR offers over 160 undergraduate to doctoral-level training programs in the fields of administration, biology, environmental and bioresource chemistry, regional development, education, ethics, engineering, geography, history, computer science, literature and creative writing, oceanography, psychosociology, accounting, nursing, and social work.

-Owing to its privileged geographic location, UQAR enables students to explore and study natural environments that are near the campuses.
-While maintaining a primary focus on academic achievement, the training programs offered by UQAR stand out for their excellence and distinctive nature.
+UQAR's geographic location enables students to explore and study natural environments that are near the campuses.

 Foreign students

 UQAR has established more than 70 cooperation and exchange programs with about 15 countries around the world.
 Each year, UQAR welcomes about 550 foreign students.

 Research

-From the onset, UQAR has faced up to the challenges of its natural setting by concentrating on its strengths, namely its environmental resources.
-This is why marine science, regional development, and nordicity are the three major areas of research at UQAR.
+Marine science, regional development, and Nordic studies are the three major areas of research at UQAR.
 These fields are integrated to meet the challenges of the territory covered by the university.
-These areas of research bring together a mass of researchers.
 In addition, research in engineering, education, literature, heritage, management science, and health science has been booming in recent years.

-The independent firm RE$EARCH Infosource Inc. has repeatedly rated UQAR among the best performing Canadian universities in the field of research.
-For the 2011 to 2019 period, it was ranked eight times among the top three research universities offering mainly undergraduate courses.
-Over a ten-year period from 1999 to 2009, UQAR's research funding increased from $3.8 million to $17.4 million.
+From 2011 to 2019, UQAR was rated among the top three research universities offering primarily undergraduate courses by the independent firm, RE$EARCH Infosource Inc. Over a ten-year period from 1999 to 2009, UQAR's research funding increased from $3.8 million to $17.4 million.

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+UQAR participates in UArctic's mobility program north2north.
+The program aims to enable member institution students to study in different parts of the North.